 Ultimately, leasing gives you far more limited control over your trucks (and consequently your business) than owning your vehicles.

 Leasing also means you will face monthly payments indefinitely.

 Buying a truck

 Getting the money to buy a truck might not be as easy, after all, they can be very expensive.
 But if you don’t have the money upfront, that doesn’t mean that you can’t buy a truck,

 Truck financing lets you get the funds for financing the trucks your small business needs through a loan.
 Financing your own trucks with a loan builds your credit history.
 Interest rates are reasonable, often lower than credit cards.

 Some might say that the most cost-effective option is owning vehicles and using them for the duration of their lifetime.

 In the long run, leasing costs far more than owning your vehicles.

-How to Get Truck Financing for Your Small Business
+How to Get a Car Loan and How to Get Truck Financing for Your Small Business